randallnhr/ay2324s1-course-assessment-g37/microservices/questions-repo/README.md

 #### List questions

 Request: GET /api/questions
+Body (Optional): `Partial<Question>` in JSON format to list only documents with specific field values.
 Returns: List of questions with their id (`QuestionWithId[]`) in JSON format.

 #### Get question by id